Floodplain Management Training

 Registration Link: GoToWebinar

-Participants can receive 1 continuing education credit through the Texas Floodplain Management Association after attending this webinar.
+Participants can receive seven continuing education credits through the Texas Floodplain Management Association if they attend both sessions of the webinar.

 Location: Online